optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/careful-vetting-of-unchecked-blocks.md

-## Careful Vetting Of Unchecked Blocks
+### Careful Vetting Of Unchecked Blocks

-In Solidity 0.8.x, unchecked math is permitted within `unchecked` blocks, which can be beneficial for smart contracts that prioritize gas efficiency.
-However, this feature introduces the risk of potential over-flows and under-flows, which can lead to serious vulnerabilities and unintended consequences.
-Therefore, it is crucial to carefully vet and review these `unchecked` blocks to ensure that they do not compromise the safety and reliability of the contract.
+In Solidity 0.8.x, unchecked math operations are permitted within `unchecked` blocks, offering an opportunity for gas optimization in smart contracts.
+However, this feature also introduces risks of potential overflows and underflows, which can lead to significant vulnerabilities and unintended consequences.
+Consequently, the best practice is to prioritize safe math operations by default, resorting to `unchecked` blocks only when clear optimizations can be achieved.

+It is essential to meticulously vet and review these `unchecked` sections to ensure they do not compromise the safety and reliability of the contract.
+By adhering to this philosophy, developers can strike a balance between gas efficiency and robust security.